 It’s an amino acid.
 Amino acids form the building blocks of protein, the main structural and functional compound in the body.
 Tryptophan is one of nine essential amino acids, meaning it cannot be produced by the body and must be obtained directly through food.

 This amino acid plays a part in some vital, bodily processes.
 It helps regulate nitrogen balance in adults and growth in infants.
-It also is important for production of creating niacin which is essential for creating serotonin.
+It also is important for the production of creating niacin which is essential for creating serotonin.
 Serotonin is a neurotransmitter associated with sleep and melatonin levels.
 This is where the villainization of turkey comes in.
 But tryptophan isn’t just in turkey; it’s also in other high-protein foods.
-In fact, many foods such as seeds, cheese and soybeans, have more than turkey.
+In fact, many foods such as seeds, cheese, and soybeans, have more than turkey.

 You’re Tired Because